 It has emerged as one of Africa’s great development success stories, and in doing so opened up its giant population and domestic market to foreign companies.
-But can Ethiopia continue its run of success after more than two years of political unrest have rocked the boat?

 The tech wizard behind the mind-controlled skateboard explains what excites him about innovation –